gooddata/gooddata-ui-sdk/docs/sdk-dev.md

 2. Packages on one layer MUST depend only on packages either on same layer or one layer down
 3. Packages on one layer MUST NOT have cyclic dependencies

+> Also check out [Technology & architecture decisions log](./decisions.md) to get more background information about
+> various decisions we did as part of this project.

 ## Package Overview

 ### Naming conventions